Which of the following statements is/are correct?

 Answer

 A profit-making organisation refers to an organisation which is formed for the purpose of earning profits.
 Such organisations are engaged in business activities — they produce, buy, or sell goods and services and aim to earn profits.
-The profits earned belong to the owners and are distributed among them or reinvested in the business for growth.

 A government-owned public transport company and a privately-owned cab service both aim to provide affordable transportation in a city.
 Which type of organisation would be better for ensuring affordable and accessible transportation, and why?